 Apple AirPods Pro review: noise cancelling

 As well as noise isolation from the ear tips, AirPods Pro has active noise cancellation as well.
-The further good news is that Apple's ANC is really good; it cuts back city-centre traffic to barely a murmur in the background, and the rumble of being on the Tube is almost gone, with a just few higher-pitched noises slipping though (as is often the case with active noise cancellation).
+The further good news is that Apple's ANC is really good; it cuts back city-centre traffic to just a murmur in the background, and the rumble of being on the Tube is massively reduced, with a just few higher-pitched noises slipping though (as is often the case with active noise cancellation).

-It's not as good as the over-ear Sony WH-1000XM3 or Bose Noise Canceling Headphones 700, but that is to be expected.
+It's not as effective as top-tier over-ear headphones such as the Sony WH-1000XM4 or Bose Noise Canceling Headphones 700, but that is to be expected.
 The Sony in particular has the magical (well, maybe it's scientific) ability to cancel out even major roadworks more or less totally, but passing roadworks with the AirPods Pro lets a bit more noise in.

 Most noise-cancelling headphones these days will come with a transparency mode, to let in outside noise.
 The AirPods Pro are no different, and you can switch between Noise Cancellation mode and Transparency Mode by squeezing one of the AirPods Pro's protruding arms for a moment.
 You can also use this squeeze to pause or skip tracks, and can make it invoke Siri by changing an option in your iPhone's settings.

-The squeezing is a bit odd – it took us a few goes to get the knack – but works pretty well and doesn't disturb the fit, importantly.
-It even works through gloves.
+The squeezing is a bit odd at first – it took us a few goes to get the knack – but we've really come around to seeing it as one of the better control methods.
+It doesn't disturb the fit, importantly, and it even works through gloves.
 You don't need to squeeze hard – it's just a gentle pinch.
 You'll hear a small click sound to indicate that it's worked.

 You can also turn on (or off) Transparency Mode via the iOS Control Panel – tap and hold on the volume control to see a switch, including the ability to turn all noise cancellation modes off (you can also set the squeeze to turn all noise cancellation off if you prefer).